snowdrop/k8s-infra/hetzner/README-cloud.md

 # Introduction

-This document describes the requirements and the process to execute the provisioning of an hetzner server.
+This document describes the requirements and the process to execute the provisioning of a Cloud VM on hetzner.

 ## Scope

-Describe the steps to install the hetzner client and provision hetzner servers.
+Describe the steps to install the hetzner client and provision hetzner cloud VMs.

 # Requirements

 First of all follow the instructions in the [Ansible Installation Guide section](../ansible/playbook/README.md#installation-guide).

-* Install the hcloud CLI
+Next, Install the `hcloud CLI` as covered hereafter.

 ## Install hcloud CLI

-This project is hosted on GitHub at [Hetzner CLI GitHub project](https://github.com/hetznercloud/cli).
+For more information on installing Hetzner CLI, check the [Installation section](https://github.com/hetznercloud/cli#installation).

 In MacOS you can install using the following brew command `brew install hcloud`.